dym-delacruz/dym-delacruz/README.md

-# Hi there, I'm Diana Dela Cruz!:wave:
+# Hi there, I'm Diana Dela Cruz!
 I'm a second-year Information Technology student at New Era University, insterested in

 # Education